NHDNUG/nhdnug.github.io/_posts/2017-11-16-annual-lightening-talks.md

 ### DotNet Core with Angular - Christine Piffat
 Angular, TypeScript, WebPack, RxJS – what are these and where can I start as a .NET developer?
 Most of the articles on these technologies assume they will be used as a stand-alone application.
 This talk will use the new template to set up a .NET Core application with Angular and go over what is included so that you can begin learning the new client-side tools in a familiar environment.

-### C# 7: New Language Features - Joe Reynolds
-C# is an ever changing language.
-Come learn about all the new features in version 7!